 Day Three – “The Ancient Art of History”

 The art you will be learning about today, has strong and historical ties to the Long Beach Peninsula.
 The morning hours will be spent using the kite as an art project and learning the ancient history of this craft.
 Lunch this afternoon will be served in a very popular locally owned establishment whose motto is: Good.
 Fun.
 Local.
 Natural.
 Sustainable.
-Oh yes, the food is lip smacking good!
+Oh yes, the food is lip-smacking good!
 Afternoon hours will be spent high atop Cape Disappointment visiting the Lewis and Clark Interpretive Center.
-Be prepared to experience the ‘hands on’ exhibits and drink in the art that is on display.
+Be prepared to experience the ‘hands-on’ exhibits and drink in the art that is on display.
 The trail to the lighthouse is well worth the trip, not only for the sketches that one might make, but the view and photo ops are too numerous to mention!
-The dining experience this evening will be in an historic inn dating back to 1896…but their cuisine is “fine casual dining celebrating the bounty of one of the riches culinary regions of the Pacific Northwest!”
+The dining experience this evening will be in a historic inn dating back to 1896…but their cuisine is “fine casual dining celebrating the bounty of one of the richest culinary regions of the Pacific Northwest!”

 For more information on the details of this itinerary, or for personal assistance with group lodging and dining contact Ragan Myers, Tourism and Events Coordinator, Long Beach Package Travel.